rkbalgi/rkbalgi.github.io/index.md

 Welcome to my github pages.
-You will find here some link to interesting or amusing things I've read (or as a marker for myself).
+In here you'll find some links to some of my articles or things of my interest

 ## About me
 I'm a software developer working at a large IT services company in Bangalore, India.
 I work for a payments/financial client based in the US (more of that at my [linkedin](https://in.linkedin.com/pub/raghavendra-balgi/4/ba0/58) account).
-I mostly work with and around the Java ecosystem but, have dabbled with pretty much anything that's caught my attention (more recently scala, go).
+I mostly work with and around the Java ecosystem, but have dabbled with pretty much anything that's caught my attention (more recently scala, go , kotlin).

 ## Links
 1. Some of my older blog posts can be found [here](http://raghablog.blogspot.com)